 About Ellen Cornett

-I am from Kensington, MD, and have a BA in Studio Art from University of Maryland in College Park.
+I am originally from Kensington, Maryland, and have a BA in Studio Art from University of Maryland in College Park.

 In 2000, after more than 25 years as a graphic designer, I returned to fine art.
 Inspired by the work of Wolf Kahn and Paula Rego, I began telling stories in pastel, charcoal and carbon pencil, and had my first solo show in 2008.
-I have exhibited extensively in local and national shows.
-In addition, I teach drawing and painting at the Capitol Hill Arts Workshop.
+I have exhibited extensively in local and national shows, and I teach drawing and painting at the Capitol Hill Arts Workshop.